School holidays can be stressful for parents who are expected to fill the weeks with endless fun. This can be exhausting, not to mention expensive!

-This can be a very rewarding task for older children and requires patience and consistency – two skills that children often need to work on!
-Load your child up with dog treats and help them to choose one awesome trick they’d like to teach Fido then sit back and watch the magic happen!
-Your child will enjoy an incredible sense of achievement once your pooch performs the trick and they can tell anyone and everyone “I taught him that!!”
+This can be a very rewarding task for older children as it requires patience and consistency – two skills that children often need to work on!
+Load your child up with dog treats and help them to choose one awesome trick they’d like to teach their fur sibling, then sit back and watch the magic happen!
+Your child will enjoy an incredible sense of achievement once your pooch performs the trick and they can tell anyone and everyone “I taught them that!”

 Build & overcome obstacles

 Everyone has junk lying around that can be fashioned into a doggy obstacle course.
-A few bricks and a stick transforms into an adjustable jump, a plank and rock a see-saw.
+A few bricks and a stick transforms into an adjustable jump.
+A plank of wood and rock makes a see-saw.
 This one can get as complex as your child’s imagination will allow!
 After planning and set up, your child and pooch will have hours of fun tackling the new home made course!